 We all purchase DVDs and Blu-Rays with all kinds of media content: movies, games, music, software, etc. However, as we use those discs, their quality wanes with time and, after a few years, they become unusable.
-Your only solution is to purchase them again.
-But isn’t there a way to make a backup copy?
+Your only solution is to purchase them again but that costs money one more time and it just isn’t fair.
+You paid for that product already.
+Isn’t there a way to make a backup copy?
 Unfortunately not by means of standard disc burning software.
-In this tutorial, I will cover what I think it is the best alternative to making a backup copy.
+In this tutorial, I will cover what I think it is the best alternative for making a backup copy.

-I fired up ImgBurn and tried to create an image file from the disc so that, later on, I can burn it to another DVD for safekeeping.
-Immediately, ImgBurn returned an error saying that the disc is copy protected and mentioned something about CSS/CPPM protection being used.
+Then, I fired up ImgBurn and tried to create an image file from the disc so that, later on, I can burn it to another DVD for safekeeping.
+Immediately, ImgBurn returned an error saying that the disc is copy protected and said that CSS/CPPM protection is being used by this disc.

 How do I get around it?

 How to use use and configure AnyDVD HD to remove the copy protection

 I chose to download and install the 21 days trial version of AnyDVD HD, to see how it would work.
 During the trial, you receive a prompt each time the application starts up.
 A small annoyance, nothing else.
 Once you click on Continue, you can start using the application.

 AnyDVD HD automatically scans the media that you place into your DVD or Blu-Ray drive, so that it detects its properties and the type of copy protection it uses.